pixelpicosean/lesser-panda/README.md

 - `resize` provides some resize helper functions.
 - `rnd` is a random number generator.
 - `scene` exports the Scene class.
 Scenes should all be sub-classes of it.
-- `timeline` is the Tween animation support, basic usage is included in the main.js
 - `timer` provides timers with callbacks.
 Use `Timer.later` or `Timer.interval` to create instances.
 - `utils` provides some math functions and helpers.
 - `vector` provide a `Vector` class that is used everywhere `PIXI.Point` is also an alias of it.